manjulamishra/beautiful-jekyll/_posts/2018-12-29-ease-of-doing-business.md

 tags: [Ease of Doing Business]
 ---

-The World Bank coduct surveys under Doing Business to measure the level of complexities invloved in doing business in 190 countries around the world.
+The World Bank coducts surveys for its [Doing Business](http://www.doingbusiness.org/en/doingbusiness) intiative to measure the level of complexities invloved in doing business in 190 countries around the world.
 The survey involves various categories to measure each country's ranking.
 The rankings are taken seriously by many governments specially the ones who rely heavily on foreign investments.
 Following are the categories on which the countries' readiness or openness or ease of doing business is measured:

 * Starting a Business
 * Dealing with Construction Permits